Posts tagged Minor

 Ages 8+

 This class will be a fun-sized version of the proposed major class.
-Students will explore one of camp's habitats and do creative writing prompts that use observation of the natural world as inspiration for poetry, a story, or more personal reflection.
+Students will explore one of camp's habitats (prairie, creek, forest, etc) learning about the biology of the living things we encounter in the environment and then do creative writing prompts that use observation of the natural world as inspiration for poetry, a story, or more personal reflection.
+Plan to hike, examine, reflect, and have a great time!

 Read More